 Got all that?
 Good!
 Let’s hop into talking about the stuff that helps make lower back pain easier to manage – or gets rid of it entirely.

-2.1 THE #1 BEST, MOST PROVEN TREATMENT: Exercises and Stretches
+2.1 THE #1 BEST, MOST PROVEN LOWER BACK PAIN TREATMENT: Exercises and Stretches

-While the last thing you might feel like doing when you have back pain is work out, the number one most prescribed (and most effective) lower back pain treatment is stretching and exercise.
+While the last thing you might feel like doing when you have back pain is work out, the number one most prescribed (and most effective) lower back pain treatment is stretching and back strengthening exercises.

 Exercising helps to reduce weakness, get rid of stiffness, minimize how often back pain will recur and reduces the severity and duration of possible future episodes of back pain (according to Spine-Health.com).